 Congratulations on your acceptance to the Tropical Conservation Semester in Ecuador!
 We are excited to have you join this unique learning adventure, and can’t wait to meet you in Quito.

 You must read the TCS Program Information Packet prior to traveling to Ecuador.
 The packet contains important information on the sites we visit, what to bring, course content and activities, required textbooks, and travel details.
-Pay careful attention to the textbook and packing lists, many of these items are absolutely necessary during the program and can be difficult or impossible to obtain in Ecuador.
+Pay careful attention to the textbook and packing lists, many of these items are absolutely necessary during the program and can be difficult to obtain in Ecuador.

 Of course, we are here to help you should you need us!
-Feel free to contact Ceiba at any time courses@ceiba.org.
+Feel free to contact Ceiba at any time at courses@ceiba.org.

 Download the TCS Liability Release and Code of Conduct, then email the signed release form to courses@ceiba.org, or print and send by postal mail with your original signature to Ceiba’s office in Madison: